burhanuguz/advanced-argocd-gitops/ReadMe.md

 ## Demo

 Quick demo on kind clusters.
 I had created '*.local.gd' tls certificate with a Root CA I created.
-In the ArgoCD values yaml file, I am using the key and crt that I store in Azure Key Vault.
+In the ArgoCD values yaml file, I use the key and crt I store in Azure Key Vault.
 You can do the changes for your own cluster.

 Script for the installation is in the git repo as well.